metafacture/metafacture.github.io/Morph-and-Fix/collectors.md

 The attribute `flushIncomplete` controlls if a collector is complete before flushing.
 Without this option, a flushing collector (e.g. `EqualsFilter`) always emits its value when being flushed, regardless of whether it's already complete.

 Only applies to a subset of all flushing collectors since most of them are never "complete"; `All`, on the other hand, has this condition already built-in.

+NOTE: This option is only applicable in combination with `flushWith`.

 TODO: Is this supported or planned for FIX?
 _________